ahuigo/ahuigo.github.io/post/db/pg-ddl-connect.md

 date: 2020-07-30
 private: true
 ---
-# postgresql connect
+# postgresql 中断connect
-postgresql 有时报:
+postgresql drop db有时报:

     ERROR:  database "pilot" is being accessed by other users
     DETAIL:  There is 1 other session using the database.